markwatkinson/luminous/README.md

 #### misc

-+ cache-age(int): age (seconds) at which to remove cached files (age is determined by mtime -- cache hits trigger a `touch'), 0 or -1 to disable.
++ cache-age(int): age (seconds) at which to remove cached files (age is determined by mtime -- cache hits trigger a `touch', so this setting removes cached files which have not been accessed for the given time.), 0 or -1 to disable. (default: 777600 : 90 days)
-(default: -1)

 + include-javascript (bool): controls whether luminous::head_html() outputs the javascript 'extras'.